 Thomas A. Anderson is a man living two lives.
 By day he is an average computer programmer and by night a hacker known as Neo.
 Neo has always questioned his reality, but the truth is far beyond his imagination.
 Neo finds himself targeted by the police when he is contacted by Morpheus, a legendary computer hacker branded a terrorist by the government.
-Morpheus awakens Neo to the real world, a ravaged wasteland where most of humanity have been captured by a race of machines that live off of the humans' body heat and electrochemical energy and who imprison their minds within an artificial reality known as the Matrix.
-As a rebel against the machines, Neo must return to the Matrix and confront the agents: super-powerful computer programs devoted to snuffing out Neo and the entire human rebellion.
+As a rebel against the machines, Neo must confront the agents: super-powerful computer programs devoted to stopping Neo and the entire human rebellion.

 During the year 1999, a man named Thomas Anderson (also known as Neo), lives an ordinary life.
 A software techie by day and a computer hacker by night, he sits alone at home by his monitor, waiting for a sign, a signal - from what or whom he doesn't know - until one night, a mysterious woman named Trinity seeks him out and introduces him to that faceless character he has been waiting for: Morpheus.
 A messiah of sorts, Morpheus presents Neo with the truth about his world by shedding light on the dark secrets that have troubled him for so long.

-- The screen is filled with green, cascading code which gives way to the title, The Matrix.
+- The screen fills with green, cascading code which gives way to the title, The Matrix (1999).

 A phone rings and text appears on the screen: "Call trans opt: received.
 2-19-98 13:24:18 REC: Log>" As a conversation takes place between Trinity (Carrie-Anne Moss) and Cypher (Joe Pantoliano), two free humans, a table of random green numbers are being scanned and individual numbers selected, creating a series of digits not unlike an ordinary phone number, as if a code is being deciphered or a call is being traced.

 Trinity discusses some unknown person.
-Cypher taunts Trinity, suggesting she enjoys watching him.
+Cypher taunts Trinity, suggesting she enjoys watching him but they will have to kill him.
 Trinity counters that "Morpheus (Laurence Fishburne) says he may be 'the One'," just as the sound of a number being selected alerts Trinity that someone may be tracing their call.
 She ends the call.